 • Other professionally licensed sellers — if you hold a license, registration, or credential (foreign legal consultant, mediator under state-specific ethics rules, financial adviser under SEC/state rules, etc.) that imposes commission, fee-share, conflict, or independence restrictions, those obligations are yours to interpret and comply with.
 Counsel Commons™ takes no position on whether your professional rules permit your participation.

 We keep 30% of each sale as a software-distribution commission.
-Stripe's processing fees come out of your 70%, in line with how App Store, Etsy, Gumroad, and similar marketplaces work.
-Stripe pays you out on the schedule you set in your Stripe dashboard.
+Stripe's processing fees come out of your 70%, consistent with how App Store, Etsy, Gumroad, and similar marketplaces work.
+Stripe pays you on the schedule you set in your Stripe dashboard.

 Author indemnification

-• An IP, publicity, or privacy infringement claim against your skill or its outputs.
+• An IP, publicity, or privacy infringement claim against your Tool or its outputs.
 (Copyright takedowns specifically follow the procedure at /dmca.)

-• An unauthorized-practice-of-law claim or any analogous regulated-profession claim about your skill's substance, regardless of how a buyer uses it.
+• An unauthorized-practice-of-law claim or any analogous regulated-profession claim about your Tool's substance, regardless of how a buyer uses it.

-• Anything you misrepresented in your seller affirmations, author bio, skill description, or tested-providers claim.
+• Anything you misrepresented in your seller affirmations, author bio, Tool description, or tested-providers claim.

 • Your breach of these Terms or the affirmations you accepted at upload.

-• Firm- or client-confidential or otherwise non-public information you included in the bundle, preview I/O, or examples — even if our moderation review missed it.
+• Firm- or client-confidential or otherwise non-public information you included in the bundle, preview I/O, or examples — even if our cursory moderation pass missed it.

 09